dev-andreas/cryptoeditor/README.md

 ## IMPORTANT:
 ### Vulnerable data e.g. credit card numbers or similar should not be stored in this vault!
 I'm not a professional cryptographer.

+## TODO:
+- Update theme
+- Automatically create new data files when deleted